IATI/iati-registry-localdev/README.md

 1. Selects a change date from a uniform distribution between the dataset creation date and the end date of the model.
 2. Randomly selects a member of the organisation (admin or editor) to have made the change (making sure they were a member of the organisation at the time the change was made).
 3. Creates an action with a randomly selected user agent (tooling that was used to make the change) - the weights for these are controlled with `actions.user_agents`.
 Organisation datasets only record `update_metadata` actions, but for activity datasets we also allow the URL to be updated, and this is randomly determined using `datasets.activity.url_update_chance`, if the URL is updated then the `update_url` action is recorded, otherwise we record `update_metadata`.

+#### Visibility changes for activity datasets

+By default datasets start out as public and we model changes in visibility as a toggle.
+Whether a given activity dataset will have any visibility changes at all is controlled by `actions.visibility.activity.chance` and then with a period of `actions.visibility.activity.period`.
+When these actions are generated the final status of the dataset is set to either public or private depending on whether the number of visibility changes was even or odd.

+#### Republishing

+Republishing actions are generated randomly for activity and organisation files with periods controlled by `actions.republish.activity.period` and `actions.republish.org.period`.

 ## License